nuxeo/nuxeo/README.md

 ## Limitations

-- Doesn't work with an H2 backend (incompatible Lucene versions).

 - Only supports a single repository.

 - ACL filtering works fine only on simplified ACL.
 We don't support